 Arrive at Charles M. Schulz–Sonoma County Airport (STS) in Santa Rosa, and take the free shuttle to The Hilton Garden Inn Sonoma County Airport hotel.
 This is a beautiful oasis, complete with a pond and fountain, rose gardens, a pool, fitness center, and rooms/suites outfitted with Garden Sleep System beds, sitting areas with ottoman, flat screen HD televisions, complimentary internet, and home-style amenities like a microwave, coffee maker and refrigerator.
 Thursday and Friday evenings, there are complimentary wine tastings from Sonoma County wineries, too.
 Other hotels nearby include Vintners Inn, Farmhouse Inn, Holiday Inn Express Windsor, Hampton Inn & Suites Windsor, or take a look at all hotels in Sonoma County.

 You can easily spend the entire day in this gracious town, strolling among dozens of wine tasting rooms, plus boutiques, antique stores, cafes, art galleries, candy stores, bakeries, bars, tea lounges, and even high end pet 'lifestyle' salons.

-Just a few of the tempting tasting rooms include Ferrari-Carano's Seasons of the Vineyard Wine Shop on Plaza Street (wine, charming home decor and chocolates!), the pet friendly, ultra-boutique Topel Winery-Tasting Room on Matheson Street, and Hirsch Winery & Vineyards on Front Street for fabulous Pinot Noirs.
+Two of the tempting tasting rooms include Ferrari-Carano's Seasons of the Vineyard Wine Shop on Plaza Street (wine, charming home decor and chocolates!) and Hirsch Winery & Vineyards on Front Street for fabulous Pinot Noirs.

 At The Flight Deck on Center Street, you can enjoy dozens of wines from a variety of Sonoma County wineries, including guided flights hosted by expert local wine guides.